mesolitica/malaya/docs/README.rst

 -  **Transformer**

    Provide easy interface to load BERT-base-bahasa, Tiny-BERT-bahasa, Albert-base-bahasa, Albert-tiny-bahasa, XLNET-base-bahasa, ALXLNET-base-bahasa, ELECTRA-base-bahasa and ELECTRA-small-bahasa.
+-  **Translation**

+   provide Neural Machine Translation using Transformer for EN to MS and MS to EN.
 -  **Word2Num**

    Convert from cardinal or ordinal representation to numbers.